typelevel/feral/README.md

 Next, implement your Lambda.
 Please refer to the [examples](https://github.com/typelevel/feral/tree/main/examples/src/main/scala/feral/examples) for a tutorial.

 There are several options to deploy your Lambda.
-For example you can use the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) or the [serverless framework](https://www.serverless.com/framework/docs/providers/aws/guide/deploying).
+For example you can use the [Lambda console](https://docs.aws.amazon.com/lambda/latest/dg/foundation-console.html), the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), or the [serverless framework](https://www.serverless.com/framework/docs/providers/aws/guide/deploying).

 To deploy a Scala.js Lambda, you will need to know the following:
 1. The runtime for your Lambda is Node.js 14.